Und3rf10w/kali-anonsurf/README.md

 # Kali-anonstealth AKA Kanonsurf

 ParrotSec's anonsurf and stealth capabilities, ported to work with Kali Linux.
-Forked from original author @Und3rf10w, I've editted the `installer.sh` script and added an autoamation function for installation of latest packages, + some Stretch packages.

 ## How to use this repo